TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins.md

 - The processed request is then returned to Tyk Gateway, which forwards it upstream.
 - Finally, the upstream response is sent back to the client.

-There are a variety of scenarios relating to the location of the plugin source code for an API and its associated configuration:
+There are a variety of scenarios relating to the deployment of plugins for an API, concerning the location of the plugin source code and its associated configuration.

 ### Local Plugins